August-kinglo/Coursera_Python_training/README.md

 # Coursera_Python_training
-Learning how to code in Python with Coursera ressources (University of Michigan/IBM)
+Learning how to code in Python with Coursera ressourceS

+# IBM DATA SCIENCE PROFESSIONAL CERTIFICATE

 ## Matplotlib Seaborn : An overview
 - Seaborn is built on top of Matplotlib

 ## Plotly : An Overview
 - Interactive, open-source plotting library